Male hypogonadism

 Risk factors for hypogonadism include:

-Hypogonadism can be inherited.
-If any of these risk factors are in your family health history, tell your doctor.
+Hypogonadism can be passed through families, called inherited.
+If any of these risk factors are in your family health history, tell a member of your healthcare team.

-The complications of untreated hypogonadism differ depending on when it develops — during fetal development, puberty or adulthood.
+The complications of untreated hypogonadism differ depending on whether it starts in the womb, at puberty or in adulthood.

 Complications might include:

-If tests confirm that you have low testosterone, further testing can determine if a testicular disorder or a pituitary abnormality is the cause.
+If tests show low testosterone, further testing can help find the cause.
 These studies might include:

 Adults